CGRII/SRP/README.md

 # Secure Research Project
-## Best practices for social scientists in securing their research planning, conduct, analysis, and communications.
+## Best practices for social scientists in securing their research.

 ### Planning

+### Communications